floriandejonckheere/falqon/docs/api_reference.md

 - `max_retries` (optional): the maximum number of retries before a message is discarded (defaults to `Falqon.configuration.max_retries`)
 - `redis` (optional): the Redis connection pool to use (defaults to `Falqon.configuration.redis`)
 - `logger` (optional): the logger to use (defaults to `Falqon.configuration.logger`)
+- `version` (optional): the queue protocol version to use (defaults to `Falqon::PROTOCOL`)

 Returns:

 - `Falqon::Queue`: the queue instance

+Raises:

+- `Falqon::VersionMismatchError`: if the queue protocol version does not match the current version

+Note: currently queues are not compatible between different protocol versions.
+In the future, it will be possible to upgrade queues to a newer protocol version.

 The name of the queue will be automatically prefixed with `Falqon.config.prefix` and a slash if set.